Payor Communication Task Force

 - Opportunities to Obtain Payor Input

 CDRH established the Payor Communication Task Force to facilitate communication between device manufacturers and payors to potentially shorten the time between FDA approval or clearance and coverage decisions.
-By communicating earlier, manufacturers may design their clinical trials to produce the data required for regulatory approval or clearance and positive coverage determinations, which may expedite patient access.
+By communicating earlier, manufacturers may design their clinical trials to produce the data required for regulatory approval or clearance and for positive coverage determinations, which may expedite patient access.

 Payors include public payors such as Centers for Medicare & Medicaid Services (CMS), private health plans, health technology assessment groups, and others who provide input into coverage, procurement, and reimbursement decisions.